How to Save Someone's Life

-Most of us will never have to resuscitate someone, but we’d better be ready just in case
+You may never have to resuscitate anyone, but be ready just in case

 Donna Sapolin is the Founding Editor of Next Avenue.
 Follow Donna on Twitter @stylestorymedia.